seanshnkim/seanshnkim.github.io/_posts/2025-02-11-Illustrated Priority Inversion.md

 ### 4. MP Task preempts LP Task

-Afterwards, Mary comes in.
-Mary came home to clean the house, because she has a guest coming in the evening.
-This task priority is higher than cooking for tomorrow, but less than Harry's.
-But because she is not using the pot, and because her task has higher priority than Larry's she enters home and kicks out Larry.
+Afterwards, Mary arrives to clean the house for an evening guest.
+Her task has higher priority than Larry's but lower than Harry's.
+Since she doesn't need the pot (this is important!), she is able to enter the house directly and kicks out Larry.

 <div class="image-row">
   <figure class="mt-3">